 After running a search, you can limit the results by using the sidebar on the left.
 We recommend limiting by:

-Choosing "Electronically Available" for online materials or "Offered by Berklee Libraries" for physical items in the libraries
+Choosing "Electronically Available" for online materials or "Catalog Only" for physical items in the libraries

 Publication date, if you need more recent research or date specific research